Science curriculum doesn't have to be expensive. A good portion of what we've used for science over the years have been free resources!

 Elementary Science Curriculum (K - 5th grade)

 During the first few years of school, we have a lot of leeway in what we teach in science as well as how we teach it.
-When we get to the higher grade levels we’re forced to teach certain subjects, depending on the requirements of our state.
+When we get to the higher grade levels, we’re typically required by law to teach certain subjects, depending on the state we live in.
 But at this level, boy we can have some fun!

-Here are some of the free resources that we’ve used over the years.
+Here are just a few of the free resources that we’ve used over the years.

 While Mystery Science is not completely free, they do offer a generous one year trial period which usually ends in June of each year.
 After that, you can subscribe for a fee.